DINA-Web/dina-school/README.md

 > Sequelize is a promise-based ORM for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

-We use [Sequelize](http://docs.sequelizejs.com/) for SOMETHINGSOMETHINGSOMETHINGSOMETHING.
+We use the ORM [Sequelize](http://docs.sequelizejs.com/) for accessing posgres.
 Go to the [Getting started](http://docs.sequelizejs.com/manual/installation/getting-started) section and go through that.

 You can also read this [article](https://sequelize.readthedocs.io/en/1.7.0/articles/express/), with related [source code](https://github.com/sequelize/express-example), about making a todo app with Sequelize and Express.